ThemeCafe/Docs/docs/themecreation/themes/anim.md

         1280x720 or less, anything higher is more likely to crash on console

+    ??? info "Max amount of Frames"

+        At 1280x720 you can get about 30 frames, you can also reduce the quality/resolution of the images to get more frames but you'll have to try and see what works before the Menu starts to crash

     - Select all textures (with the first frame selected, shift+click the last frame)
     - Change the mip count to 1